You may not think about your central heating system too often, but you'll certainly notice if it goes wrong.

 - Is there a problem with your gas supply?
 Ask a neighbour if they're having problems too.

-- Is your meter in a cupboard where the on/off meter may have been knocked?
+- Is your meter in a cupboard where the on-off switch may have been knocked?
 Check to see if it's in the right position.

 - Has your central heating programmer been set correctly?